DOT inspection history, explained

 What is DOT roadside inspection history?

-What the free summary shows
+What the free VIN summary can reveal

-- Carriers observed operating the VIN and the most recent event date
+- Carriers observed operating the VIN

 - Top issue categories when violations exist